gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Cyber Career Pathways Tool

-NICE framework defines 52 roles.
-They are divided in categories and specialty areas.
-This #link("https://niccs.cisa.gov/workforce-development/cyber-career-pathways")[online tool] offers an interactive way for working professionals (cyber and non-cyber), employers, students, and _recent grads_ to explore and build their own career roadmap across the 52 different NICE Framework work roles.
+The NICE framework defines 52 roles, divided into categories and specialty areas.
+The #link("https://niccs.cisa.gov/workforce-development/cyber-career-pathways")[Cyber Career Pathways Tool] is an interactive online resource for professionals, employers, and students to explore and build career roadmaps based on the NICE Framework.

 - Users can select up to _five_ work roles to learn more about their shared _skillsets_, alignment to the Cyber Skill _Communities_, or related specialization and functions.